 Gary Murray’s credit card is declined when he buys an AirTran ticket, but he doesn’t find out until he gets to the gate.
 How much should he pay for the new ticket?

 I was unaware of that, and hadn’t been informed by AirTran.
 I panicked and bought a ticket for the flight anyway.
-I paid $500 for each of the two tickets.
+The amount was $500 for each of the two tickets.
 My original ticket price was $134 each.

 I got on my laptop and searched other airlines, and found that Delta cost $242 per ticket.
 I complained to AirTran, and it gave me a “take-it-or-leave-it” offer to resolve the issue: two vouchers for $182 each.
-I would have been better off not panicking and flying Delta.
+Delta would’ve been a better choice.

 I have been traveling for 40 years, and I know better than to wait until the last day to buy a ticket.
 I asked the airline for a copy of my cancellation, and was told that it could not provide one.